-- increasing the annual retainer fee for each director to \$27,000; - increasing the additional retainer fee for the chairman of the Audit Committee to \$8,000; and increasing the additional retainer fee for the chairman of the Compensation and the Nominating and Corporate Governance Committees to \$4,500.
+- increasing the annual retainer fee for each director to \$30,000; - increasing the additional retainer fee for the chairman of the Audit Committee to \$10,000; - increasing the additional retainer fee for the chairman of the Compensation and the Nominating and Corporate Governance Committees to \$5,000; and - increasing restricted stock awards from 600 shares to 800 shares.

-We expect to engage Verisight or a similar third party consultant to conduct a similar compensation analysis and report again at the end of fiscal 2017 (i.e., we expect to conduct a similar director compensation analysis every second fiscal year).
+We expect to engage Newport Group or a similar third party consultant to conduct a similar compensation analysis and report again at the end of fiscal 2019 (i.e., we expect to conduct a similar director compensation analysis every second fiscal year).

 Commencing on September 1, 2012, Mr. Stratton became a non-employee member of our Board of Directors.
-As a nonemployee director and Chairman of our Board, effective September 1, 2012 and thereafter unless changed or modified by approval of our Compensation Committee, Mr. Stratton is entitled to (1) an annual retainer fee of \$90,000 and (2) board meeting fees and participation in the Amended and Restated Stock Incentive Plan and the Amended Economic Value Added Bonus Plan for Non-Employee Members of the Board of Directors on a basis consistent with our other non-employee directors, as described above.
-Our Board of Directors and Compensation Committee approved a reduction in the annual retainer fee payable to Mr. Stratton from \$90,000 to \$84,000 for fiscal 2017.
+As a non-employee director and Chairman of our Board, effective September 1, 2012 and thereafter unless changed or modified by approval of our Compensation Committee, Mr. Stratton is entitled to (1) an annual retainer fee currently of \$84,000 and (2) board meeting fees and participation in the Amended and Restated Stock Incentive Plan and the Amended Economic Value Added Bonus Plan for Non-Employee Members of the Board of Directors on a basis consistent with our other non-employee directors, as described above.
+Our Board of Directors and Compensation Committee determined to keep the annual retainer fee payable to Mr. Stratton at \$84,000 for fiscal 2018.